 Implementation of adopted reports

 On 11 January 2018, China informed the DSB that, on 25 August 2017, China's Ministry of Commerce published a notice and launched a re-investigation on cellulose pulp from Canada.
-In its communication, China indicated that through this re-investigation China will fully implement the DSB's recommendations and ruling in this dispute.
+China indicated that through this re-investigation China will fully implement the DSB's recommendations and ruling in this dispute.

 On 2 May 2018, China and Canada informed the DSB of Agreed Procedures under Articles 21 and 22 of the DSU (sequencing agreement).